 Life as an articling student is exciting, but it can also be challenging.
 Our latest LiL initiative was created with women articling students in mind to help them thrive as they navigate the transition between the life of a law student and that of a new associate.
-LiL Allies, typically associates whose experience as students is still fresh in their minds, are available to support you and answer your questions.
+LiL Leaders, typically associates whose experience as students is still fresh in their minds, are available to support you and answer your questions.

 Let us lighten the load for you a bit…go ahead, we can’t wait to hear from you!

 Keep scrolling to check out some of our Articling Student Life Blog posts.

 Our Latest Student Posts:

 “Dear LiL: I’m a fresh articling student and I’m feeling intimidated by my competition.
 What do they have that I don’t and how do I prove myself?”
 Signed ~ Let the Hunger Games Begin (read it here)

 “Dear Lil – how did you decide over the articling year what area(s) of law you wanted to practice?”
 Signed ~ So Many Options (read it here)